 An optoelectronic cervical cancer screening system for screening cervical cancer: comparison with cervical cytology – HE Xiu-kui and associates, Guangdong Provincial Women and Children’s Hospital, Guangzhou China – Published (J South Med Univ, China) 2010; 30(10).
 Click here to read.

 Comparing Study of cervical cancer screening System and liquid-based cytology test in the screening of cervical lesions – Lu Siji and associates, East Hospital, Tongji University, Shanghai- Published Obstet Gynecol, Feb, 2009, Vol.18, No.2 (China).
 Click here to read.

-DISCLOSURE STATEMENT - This device hasn't been approved for Marketing in the US by the FDA.
-The availability of this and other medical devices in the U.S. require FDA marketing approval.
+DISCLOSURE STATEMENT - InstaPAP® has been approved by COFEPRIS.
+The availability of InstaPAP® and other medical devices in the U.S. require FDA marketing approval.
 This device counts with CE Mark and is approved for marketing in Europe, Australia, Mexico and other countries in Asia.
 Market availability in other countries is dependent on the country's regulatory approval process.